cliffchew84/cliffblog/content/about.md

 +++
-title = "About Me"
+title = "About This Blog"
-description = "Hugo, the world’s fastest framework for building websites" date = "2020-06-07" aliases = ["about-us","about-hugo","contact"]
+description = "Why I am having this blog" date = "2020-06-07" aliases = ["about-us","about-hugo","contact"]
-author = "Cliff Chew"
+author = "Cliff Chew Kuo Ting"
 +++

 My first academic love was Economics, but I ended up becoming a data analyst due to my love for data.
-Because of this, I have had the fortunate experience of working with different groups of technical and non-technical people.
-While solving technical data problems fuels my stomach, investigating social dynamics and issues with data fuels my soul.
-It is this passion that has led to me creating this blog.
+My experience as a data analyst in different tech startups have equipped me with some interesting technical skills.
+With these skills, I hope to be able to use data to investigate certain social dynamics and issues that hold dear to me.
+This is the lean version for creating this blog.

-If what I have written so far has interested you, do look at my longer ‘About Me” entry about my background and topics that I hope to think about loud in this blog.
+If things seem interesting so far, consider reading the longer entry of ‘About Me”, as that will go deeper into my background and the topics that I hope to write here.